 Freeform Studio

-Expressive arts therapy for children and teens
+Embodied arts counseling for children and teens

-Serving children and teens in Stillwater, Minnesota and surrounding communities.
+Serving Stillwater, MN and surrounding communities.

 Many children struggle to talk about what they're feeling.
 They may shut down, act out, or carry things they don't yet have words for.
 And for a lot of kids, sitting in a chair and talking about their problems isn't how healing happens.